5 Reasons, Buy & Hold Property Investors Fail At Property Development

 With a robust due diligence system to follow, chances are you will not leave any stone unturned and you will not settle on a lemon.

 This also helps you mitigate and manage risk.
 Most “hope developers” have no system that they can follow to ascertain that they have identified every possible hole there is or could be in the deal.
-It also keeps you accountable to fulfill your most important criteria if the market is tough and you’re tempted to ‘settle’.
+It also keeps you accountable to fulfil your most important criteria if the market is tough and you’re tempted to ‘settle’.

 There is always an opportunity cost of your time, money and efforts.
 As a developer, you need to leave your heart aside and make sure your decisions are based on facts, figures and numbers.
 You MUST go through a property development system to make sure that you are making an informed decision.